raymonstah/raymonstah.github.io/content/posts/2016-03-22-python-determine-if-a-string-has-all-unique-characters.md

 ---
 layout: post
-title: 'Python: Determine if a string has all unique characters'
+title: "Python: Determine if a string has all unique characters"
-date: '2016-03-22 23:26:00'
+date: "2016-03-22 23:26:00"
 tags:
   - python
   - ctci
   - programming
 ---

 ###### Given a string, return True if it has all unique characters.
 Return False otherwise